OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 ## User interactions

-When a user browses a Publisher website with ads, he wants to be able to audit the Contracting Parties that participated to the creation of those ads.
+When a user browses a Publisher's website with ads, he wants to be able to audit the Contracting Parties that participated to the creation of those ads.
 The audit is achievable through a dedicated Audit Log UI.
 Each ad has an Audit Log that can be displayed independently in the Audit Log UI.
 Those Audit Logs are